In shift, GOP ramps up vaccine push as resistance hardens

 But Luntz, who conducted another focus group Wednesday evening with vaccine holdouts, said there has been a discernible shift in recent weeks as skepticism has calcified into hardened refusal.

-“The hesitation has transformed into opposition.
-And once you are opposed, it is very hard to change that position.
+“Once you are opposed, it is very hard to change that position.
 And that’s what’s happening right now,” he said.

-For months now, many conservative lawmakers and pundits have been actively stoking vaccine hesitancy, refusing to take the shots themselves or downplaying the severity of the virus.
+For months now, many conservative lawmakers and pundits have been stoking vaccine hesitancy, refusing to take the shots themselves or downplaying the severity of the virus.
 Republican governors have signed bills protecting the unvaccinated from having to disclose their status and tried to roll back mask mandates.
 And on social media, disinformation has run rampant, leading President Joe Biden to claim platforms like Facebook were “killing people” — a claim he later walked back.

 At a recent conservative gathering, attendees cheered the news that the Biden administration was falling short of its vaccination goals.
-Invoking the nation’s top infectious-disease expert, Dr. Anthony Fauci, Rep. Lauren Boebert, R-Colo., warned, the government: “Don’t come knocking on my door with your Fauci Ouchie!
+Invoking the nation’s top infectious-disease expert, Dr. Anthony Fauci, Rep. Lauren Boebert, R-Colo., warned the government: “Don’t come knocking on my door with your Fauci Ouchie!
 You leave us the hell alone.”

-Others, including former President Donald Trump, have repeatedly defended those who have chosen not to get vaccinated, stressing that the decision is a personal choice.
+Others, including former President Donald Trump, have defended those who have chosen not to get vaccinated, stressing that the decision is a personal choice.
 Instead, they have pointed fingers at Democrats, suggesting they are to blame for the distrust.

 “People are refusing to take the Vaccine because they don’t trust (Biden’s) Administration, they don’t trust the Election results, and they certainly don’t trust the Fake News,” Trump said in a recent statement.